tetratelabs/wazero/RATIONALE.md

 correspond to.
 Zig's `preopensAlloc` does similar.
 These pre-open functions are not used again after initialization.

-wazero currently supports only one pre-opened file, "/" and so that is the name returned by `fd_prestat_dir_name` for file descriptor 3 (STDERR+1).
+wazero supports stdio pre-opens followed by any mounts e.g `.:/`.
+The guest path is a directory and its name, e.g. "/" is returned by `fd_prestat_dir_name` for file descriptor 3 (STDERR+1).
+The first longest match wins on multiple pre-opens, which allows a path like "/tmp" to match regardless of order vs "/".

 See
  * https://github.com/WebAssembly/wasi-libc/blob/a02298043ff551ce1157bc2ee7ab74c3bffe7144/libc-bottom-half/sources/preopens.c